 Using NVENC has been interesting, because it exhibits a much wider range of behavior, from game to game.
 Final Fantasy 15 (I used the benchmark demo) seems to be a best case scenario.
 Where I got as good of results as you could ever expect.
 The compression quality NVENC does on that game, is remarkable.

-Background details are pretty high.
-However, the skies and clouds do show a fair amount of blocking.
-And if you look at your character frame by frame, the encoder actually often culls chunks of your character.
+However, in Soul Caliber 6, the skies and clouds do show a fair amount of blocking with NVENC.
+And if you look at your character frame by frame, the encoder sometimes culls chunks of your character.
 Like segments of their arms or weapons can be completely missing in still frames.
 Which I have not noticed with the other encoders.
 But you don’t notice when actually playing.
 Its interesting and says a few things about how to allocate screen details, for actually perceived visual quality.

 OBS and Nvidia seem to be working well together.
 As they have recently added a new codepath for NVENC and a couple of new quality features.
 As such, NVENC is very fast and even cranking all of the settings available, I’m not sure you could dip under 60fps stream for 1080p or lower.
 Also, this partnership should also mean using X.264 on your CPU will be as fast as possible.
 Because OBS is optimized to interrupt Nvidia framebuffers to encode the frames, ad overlays, etc.